+The University scholarship program is administered by the Faculty Scholarships Committee.
 The over-all program is designed to encourage and reward scholastic effort on the part of all students; to enable outstanding students to do the best work of which they are capable by removing financial handicaps; and to enable capable and ambitious young men who might be denied an education for financial reasons only to secure that education at Texas A&M University.
+In general there are three types of grants-in-aid available: (1) Valedictory Scholarships and Opportunity Awards, representing those limited to entering freshmen; (2) scholarships designed for the more advanced undergraduate students; and (3) fellowships for graduate students.